parca-dev/parca-agent/README.md

                                 Label selector to control which Kubernetes Pods to select.
       --systemd-units=SYSTEMD-UNITS,...
-                                SystemD units to profile on this node.
+                                systemd units to profile on this node.
       --temp-dir="/tmp"         Temporary directory path to use for object files.
       --socket-path=STRING      The filesystem path to the container runtimes socket.
 Leave this empty to use the defaults.
 ```

-### SystemD
+### systemd

-To discover SystemD units, the names must be passed to the agent.
+To discover systemd units, the names must be passed to the agent.
 For example, to profile the docker daemon pass `--systemd-units=docker.service`.

 ### Sampling